 Sunday, May 31, 2009

-If a custodian transferred a deposit to another custodian without obtaining permission from the owner, then Rav says that it is NOT an act of negligence, and the the first custodian doesn't' acquire any additional liability for losses, since he still guarantees the deposit.
+Suppose a custodian transferred a deposit to another custodian without obtaining permission from the owner.
+In that case, Rav says it is NOT an act of negligence, and the first custodian doesn't acquire any additional liability for losses since he still guarantees the deposit.

 The final law agrees with Rabbi Yochanan.